dimitri-nicolo/calico/_includes/master/cnx-monitor-install.md

    curl --compressed -O \
    {{site.url}}/{{page.version}}/getting-started/kubernetes/installation/hosted/cnx/1.7/kibana-dashboard.json
    ```

+    1. Go to Management -> Saved Objects -> Import and then [import them into Kibana](https://www.elastic.co/guide/en/kibana/current/managing-saved-objects.html#_import_objects).

 {% endif %}

+    1. Finally, make one of the index mappings the default.
+You may pick any one of the imported index patterns.
+You can do this by going to Management -> Index Patterns and then selecting one of the imported index pattern.

 1. If you wish to enforce application layer policies and secure workload-to-workload
    communications with mutual TLS authentication, continue to [Enabling application layer policy]({{site.url}}/{{page.version}}/getting-started/kubernetes/installation/app-layer-policy) (optional).